Nanoscale engineering

 • effectively and accurately deliver ideas, information and solutions to problems in engineering disciplines through a range of media

-• search and use relevant journal papers via the library website.
+• identify and cite relevant journal papers via the library website.

 Vocational relevance